Updated: January 2023

-Last 12 months has been difficult for humanity.
-We have been hit hard from where we did not expect.
+The last three years have been very difficult for humanity.
+Now I feel I somehow looking back all was in the past.
+But a year ago, the effects of the pandemic were a lot more fresh and visible.
+We were hit hard from where we did not expect.
 Essential workers had to face risks every day while most of us moved our workspaces to our homes and lines got blurred between work and our personal lives.

-Problem solving is an essential part of my work and also the part I enjoy the most.
+Problem-solving is an essential part of my work and also the part I enjoy the most.
 That is when I go into a playful flow state.
-I realised that the reason I feel that way is, I often see it as a game where I need to come up with creative ways to solve a problem.
+I realized that the reason I feel that way is, I often see it as a game where I need to come up with creative ways to solve a puzzle.
 When I do, I win the game, and I want to do it again.

-So how can we apply this on a larger scale?
-I think it is possible via managing our energy and focus the right way.
-Use it to find your natural rhythm of handling work and feel the joy of play.
-When things get tough, take that as a challenge, read the gameplay well, know your (and your tools’) strengths and weaknesses, analyse the environment, draw your path to success and hit play.
+So with all that in mind, when things get tough let’s take that as a challenge, read the gameplay well, know our strengths and weaknesses, analyze the environment, draw our path to success, and hit play.
 Enjoy it.
 And do it again.